GPS Location: N39 53 25.20 W98 1 41.48

 |Walleye||Fair||15-28 inches||Try fishing around the dam, Walleye Point, Cedar Point, and Willow Point.
 Other fish will likely be found along the river channel between Walleye Point and Oak Creek.
 There have also been good reports on 2 Mile Road.
 This is the time of year that anglers do very well catching walleye while trolling along the dam in 4-10 feet of water using a variety of crankbaits.|

 |White Bass/Wipers||Good||9-16 inches||

+No change here.
 The inlet and outlet are great places to find whites and wipers this time of year with some water coming in and going out.
 Roadrunners and twistertails are tough to beat.
 Anglers have also been trolling along the dam and near Cedar Point and having decent success with some whites and wipers.
 We saw good numbers of larger wipers along the dam recently while sampling.
-There will also be fish moving to the Cabin Point road bed and they can be caught by drifting or trolling along there.
-Night fishing with floating lights usually takes off in July off Cabin Point and Walleye Point.
+There will also be fish congregated along the Cabin Point road bed and they can be caught by drifting or trolling along there.
+Night fishing with floating lights usually takes off in July and August off Cabin Point and Walleye Point.